Crumby colorings -- red-blue vertex partition of subcubic graphs regarding a conjecture of Thomassen: Bipartite graphs and subdivisions

 In what follows, we modify this simple idea to the general case, where $G$ is any cubic graph.
 If $G$ does not possess a perfect matching, we can still consider a maximum size matching in $G$ and use the Edmonds-Gallai decomposition.

-Let $G$ be a cubic graph, and let $B$ be the set given by the Edmonds-Gallai theorem.
+Let $G$ be a cubic graph, and let $B$ be given by the Edmonds-Gallai decomposition.
 Any isolated vertex in $B$ must be connected to at least two odd components of $G-B$.
 The third edge might go to a third odd component, an even component or to one of the first two odd components.

 Initially, let every vertex of $G$ be red and every subdivision vertex blue.
 We recolor a few vertices as follows.
 In every even component, there exists a perfect matching and we recolor the subdivision vertices on the matching edges to red.